ashejim/D195/_build/html/_sources/task2.md

 #### B5: Resources & Costs

 Include a list of all necessary resources and the approximate cost of each resource.
+The budget must include estimated costs for *hardware*, *software*, and *work hours*.

 :::{admonition} Example
 :class: hint

-1. Item 1: $1000
+1. Hardware item: $1000
+2. Software item 1: No cost
-2. Item 2: No cost
+3. Software item 2: No cost
-3. Item 3: $100
+4. 10 work hours: $500 (10 hours at $50 per hour)
+5. $\dots$
 :::

 Be realistic as possible when estimating costs.
 However, this is not a business project and values are not rigorously assessed.
-The minimum number of listed items is two.
+The minimum number of listed items is three.

 #### B6: Criteria for Success